wulecia/DeepL-Breakers/README.md

 ## Running
 - Install requirements using `pip3 install -r requirements.txt`

-- `paola/...py` to train the BertMultiTasks model on ...
-Dataset.
+- `paola/...py` to train the BertMultiTasks model on Berkeley Dataset.
 - `clara/...py` to train the RoBERTa and HateBERT models on Hasoc Dataset.
 - `coline/coline_model.py` to train the fine-tuned model on Hasoc Dataset.
 - `coline/predict.py` to evaluate the fine-tuned model on Hasoc Dataset.